How to Grill Crispy Salmon Collars with Ponzu

 My son pulled in a few fish and had the foresight to grab every collar his buddies did not want.
 Smart move.
 Thanks to a standing driveway parking agreement, I get a solid share of the haul when he gets back.

 If you have never cooked them, you are missing out.
-The collar sits just behind the gills and below the head, packed with pockets of fatty meat that cook up better than most fillets.
+The collar sits just behind the gills and below the head, packed with pockets of fatty meat that cook up richer and juicier than most fillets.
 I would take collars over center cuts any day.

 Salmon collars ready for the marinade.